olinjs/olinjs/miniproject/README.md

 - Youtube

 ##Creating a Mashup
 We _don't_ want you to copy every feature of both existing apps!
 Instead, pick out one or two key features of each.
-For instance, if you chose New York Times and Tinder, you might build something like [TinderTimes](http://tindertimes.herokuapp.com/) made by Olin.js Alums.
+For instance, if you chose New York Times and Tinder, you might build something like [TinderTimes](http://tindertimes.herokuapp.com/).
+If you chose Google Maps and Soundcloud, you might build something like [DropTunes](http://droptune.herokuapp.com/#!/).
+If you chose Tinder and Spotify, you might build something like [Tindify](http://tindify.herokuapp.com/).
+These are all made by Olin.js Alums.

 ##Specifications
 Your mashup should have: